-Quality of Evidence Strength of Recommendation The quality of evidence for each recommendation is determined through an examination of the following factors: The strength of each recommendation is determined through an examination of the following factors: The study design and the quality of the studies that were included; 1.
-The balance between benefits and undesirable effects/risks; 2.
-The directness of the evidence (generalizability or applicability); and 2.
-The uncertainty or variability of patient/client values and preferences; and3.
-The resources associated with management options.
-3. The confidence that patients/clients will benefit from the treatment.
+Quality of Evidence Strength of Recommendation The quality of evidence for each recommendation is determined through an examination of the following factors: The strength of each recommendation is determined through an examination of the following factors: 1.
+The balance between benefits and undesirable The study design and the quality of the studies that were included; The directness of the evidence (generalizability or effects/risks; 2.
+The uncertainty or variability of patient/client values and preferences; and applicability); and 3.
+The confidence that patients/clients will benefit from the treatment.
 3. The resources associated with management options.

-Note: High quality evidence doesn't necessarily imply strong recommendations, and strong recommendations can arise from low quality evidence.
+Note: High-quality evidence doesn't necessarily imply strong recommendations, and strong recommendations can arise from low-quality evidence.